 - 7. The conclusion of the paper presented to the YCCP Board meeting was that many of the attractive historical destinations in the UK see distinct benefits in retaining and developing City Centre Management because of the business focus it brings to many of the traditional services that local authorities are expected to provide.
 Examples from elsewhere demonstrate close links between City Centre Management and visitor/tourism management due to the recognition in most places of capitalising on the extra footfall brought in to the advantage of local businesses.
-It was recommended that the YCCP Board consider further whether in York there was the opportunity to lay City Centre Management and visitor management more closely together.
-This would need to take account of the proposals to develop the tourism partnership in York which are covered elsewhere on the agenda of this meeting. - 8.
+It was recommended that the YCCP Board consider further whether in York there was the opportunity to tie City Centre Management and visitor management more closely together.
+This would need to take account of the proposals to develop a single tourism partnership organisation in York. - 8.
 An alternative approach would be to consider sustaining the activities of the YCCP on the same basis as present.
+This would need to be dependent upon continued funding being available from partners or from other sources.
+The contract between Yorkshire Forward and the Council relates to progressing the BID rather than to supporting the YCCP per se.
+This funding is due to cease at the end of the current financial year, although the other funding contributions to the Partnership will enable YCCP to honour its commitment to the fixed term employment of its Chief Executive which is due to last until September 2008.

-This would need to be dependent upon continued funding being available from partners or from other sources. - 9.
-Assuming that continued funding was not available from other sources, a further option would be to seek to sustain the activities of the YCCP as best as possible through current support arrangements within the City of York Council.
+9. Assuming that continued funding was not available from other sources, a further option would be to seek to sustain the activities of the YCCP as best as possible through current support arrangements within the City of York Council.
 The City Council has a dedicated City Centre Operations team responsible for managing the City Centre footstreets and supporting City Centre events and activities.
 In addition, staff within the Directorate of City Strategy are actively engaged in the production of a City Centre Action Plan to accompany the Local Development Framework.